ejfree/Horseshoe/magic.md

 - Sliver (Very Rare): needle-sized.
 Slivers enable casting in the 2nd–3rd‑level range.
 Only the very rich or well‑connected ever see them, and they are ruthlessly guarded, especially by the Old Church.
 - Splinter 4th Level - Only know in the Old Church
 - Shard (Legendary): small rock crystal.
 Shards enable casting in the 5th‑level range.
 They are almost mythical today; only 4-5 known to exist.
-- 6th level spells
+- Small lattice: 6th level spells - Only exists with the elves and secret stashes.
-- 7th level spells
+- Fist sized lattice: 7th level spells - Only exists with the elves and secret stashes.
-- 8th level spells
+- Small crystal lattice: 8th level spells - Only exists with the elves and secret stashes.
-- 9th level spells
-- 10th level spells
+- Floating crystal lattice: 9th/10th level spells - Only exists with the elves and secret stashes.

+Custody & Counts
+- Church Holdings: strictly limited to 20–40 Slivers and 4–5 Splinters under the Old Church’s custody at any time.
+- Noble Holdings: an approximately equal number (20–40 Slivers and 4–5 Splinters) are sequestered in noble and elite family vaults.
+- Shards and Lattices: remain outside normal circulation; counts are uncertain or unique, usually under elven control or rumor.

 Supply & Scarcity
 - New aetherite cannot be fabricated with known methods.
 No Dust, Prisms, or Hearts are found in the wild.
-All known aetherite exists as Slivers and rare Shards drawn from elven armories, heirloom caches, or ruin-salvage.
+In Horseshoe, workable aetherite in circulation is fixed in count: 40–80 Slivers and 8–10 Splinters in total (half with the Old Church, half with nobles).
 Attempts to rework fragments often create Hollow byproducts.

 Using Aetherite (Player-Facing)
 - Sliver: during daily preparations, a spellcaster can attune to a Sliver to access higher-tier magic (2nd–3rd level) within their tradition.
 Slivers are status symbols; possession invites theft, intrigue, and oaths.